Archive for the ‘A King’s Essential’ Category

 Initially when looking for something fashionable to wear, often I would overlook the turtleneck .
 Over the years peoples perception of the “turtleneck” was altered due to years of brands only targeting the more mature crowd such as; grandfathers, grandmother etc, thus the turtleneck has evolved into a “must have” for the fashion innovator.
 As traditional Americana circumvented back into the mainstream fashion industry, this created an outlet for the turtleneck to be reintroduced.

 A key part of a King’s lifestyle are his networking abilities.
-In my travel’s I had a pethora of opportunites to meet an array of different entrepreneur’s and learn from other brands within the surrounding community.
+In my travel’s I had a plethora of opportunities to meet an array of different entrepreneur’s and learn from other brands within the surrounding community.
 With that being said, it’s extremely important to me that we support local brands that have a good message behind them or a unique standing.
-One local entrepeneur whom I’ve gained a great respect for is designer Connor Dickson, of Lancaster, PA.
-Connor Dickson’s brand consists of bow ties, belts, bags which all are essentials parts in a King’s wardrobe.
-Each product is completely handmade within an Amish community in Pennsylvania with great attention to details that ensures the customer is receiving an heirloom piece.
+One local entrepreneur whom I’ve gained a great respect for is designer Connor Dickson, of Lancaster, PA. → Read more

 There was a time when I would wear a blazer without a pocket square and thought nothing of it.
 Maybe because I thought of it as just a handkerchief with no real purpose, or maybe it just reminded me of old men.
 I never realized how much of an impact this small accessory could make on an outfit, giving it that perfect polish.
 Every time I see a well dressed man in a suit or blazer, I look to see if he has a pocket square or how he accessorizes his look.
 Now whenever I wear a blazer of any kind, pocket squares are my go to accessory.